Ci3l/L2_MIDO_Algorithmics_and_Programming_3/README.md

 - `tuto_2`
 - ...

+## Instructions Document
+You can find the detailed questions and instructions for each tutorial [here](https://www.lamsade.dauphine.fr/~cornaz/Enseignement/L2_ALGOPROG3/TP/).

 Each tutorial folder includes Python source code and related documentation or notes.

 ## How to Use This Repository